 ABSTRACT

 Bee diversity was assessed at 3 marginal, peri-urban sites in the middle Puget Sound over a period of 7 years.
 A standardized deployment of pan and “blue vane” traps and opportunistic sweep netting were used on a monthly basis, ultimately producing a total of 25,400 specimens from 155 morphogroups from at least 141 species.
-Chao analysis suggests that the overall bee gamma richness could be as high as 182.5, with the greatest contributions from the genera Andrena (Andrenidae,) Osmia (Megachilidae,) and the “Evalaeus/Hemihalictus” complex (Halictidae.)
+Chao richness estimation suggests that the overall bee gamma richness could be as high as 182.5, with the greatest contributions from the genera Andrena (Andrenidae,) Osmia (Megachilidae,) and the “Evalaeus/Hemihalictus” complex (Halictidae.)
 We found <> introduced species, <> County and <> state records and the apparent absence of the threatened Bombus occidentalis, despite system trapping in previously known habitat.
 The data will provide part of a bee diversity baseline for the region.

 INTRODUCTION